 10) Matching furniture sets

 Bedroom and living room furniture was often bought as a full matching set.
 The goal was a polished, coordinated look, even if the result sometimes felt too uniform.
-Today, mixed pieces usually give a room more character and flexibility.
+Today, mixed pieces usually add more character and flexibility to a room.

 11) Chocolate brown colour schemes

 Gallery walls became a popular way to fill empty wall space and make a room feel more personal.
-In many homes, the frames matched exactly, which gave the display a neat and coordinated finish.
+In many homes, the frames matched exactly, giving the display a neat, coordinated finish.
 It was one of the more recognisable 2000s home decor trends, even if today people usually prefer a looser, less uniform look.

 13) High-gloss surfaces